 You can make breadcrumbs with any dried out, leftover bread.
-This is great use for that discounted day-old bread you can find in most grocery stores!
+This is A great use for that discounted day-old bread you can find in most grocery stores!

-Ok, let’s make breadcrumbs.
+OkAY, let’s make breadcrumbs.
 It’s about as hard as it sounds.
 Take any bread, turn it into crumbs, dry them out.
 Done.

 First of all, take your leftover, slightly dried out bread and break it into medium-sized pieces, about 1-2″.
 Place it into a food processor or blender in small batches and pulse until you have small breadcrumbs.